 We hope that by autumn/winter 2021 we will be able to offer this model – subject to the COVID-19 situation.

 We also want to listen to the views of people who use, work in or support maternity services to inform our proposals.

-On Friday 16 July we held a virtual event to get feedback from people.
-We will also be holding a second virtual event on Thursday 12 August, from 7pm until 8.30pm.
-We want to hear from people who have given birth in the last three years, are currently pregnant or are thinking of starting or expanding their family in the next few years.
-Partners and anyone working in maternity services are also encouraged to attend and share their views and experiences.
-We would especially like to hear from people that have accessed maternity services in Stafford and the surrounding areas, and Lichfield and the surrounding areas.
+We held virtual events on Friday 16 July and Thursday 12 August to get feedback from people.
+At these events, we heard from people who have given birth in the last three years, are currently pregnant or are thinking of starting or expanding their family in the next few years.
+Partners and anyone working in maternity services were also encouraged to attend and share their views and experiences.

 You can also watch our short video to listen to our midwives talking about potential future ways of working for maternity services. https://youtu.be/C3IBPZtMk0Q